-Weight gain related to IVF can happen for a few reasons.
+Weight gain during fertility treatments can happen for a few reasons.
 First, IVF may slow your metabolism or otherwise affect how your body manages and uses energy -- this can cause weight gain.
 Second, IVF may cause food cravings that ultimately cause you to eat unusually fatty or sugary foods -- this may also trigger weight gain.

 It’s important to keep in mind that this weight gain is usually minimal -- five to ten pounds at most.
 For most women, the gain is even smaller -- just a pound or two.
 Most IVF weight gain is related to water retention, so you may notice that your weight fluctuates more during an IVF cycle.
 Once you’re no longer using IVF drugs, the weight should come off fairly easily.

 IVF Injections and Weight Gain: How Much Weight Might I Gain During an IVF Cycle?